Pennsylvania College of Technology

-The Pennsylvania College of Technology (Penn College) is a public college in Williamsport, Pennsylvania.
-It is affiliated with, but a self-governing entity of, Pennsylvania State University.
-It is an applied technology college (known by the locals and alumni alike as "Penn Tech", for decades) that offers certificate, associate, baccalaureate, and master's degree programs in more than 100 fields of study.
-The college's student body is 64% male and 86% are full-time.
+The Pennsylvania College of Technology (PCT, Penn College, or Penn Tech (Note: The use of "Penn Tech" is discouraged by the institution.)) is a public technical college in Williamsport, Pennsylvania, United States.
+Although accredited separately from the Pennsylvania State University, it is a "special-mission affiliate of Penn State".

-Pennsylvania College of Technology is broken down into three schools of study: School of Business, Arts & Sciences; School of Engineering Technologies; and School of Nursing & Health Sciences.
+Penn College is an applied technology college, accredited by the Middle States Commission on Higher Education, that offers certificate, associate's, bachelor's, and master's degree programs in more than 100 fields of study.
+The college is organized into three schools: School of Engineering Technologies; School of Business, Arts & Sciences; and School of Nursing & Health Sciences.

-The college's athletic teams are the Penn College Wildcats.
-It has 15 varsity sports teams which compete in National Collegiate Athletic Association (NCAA) Division III in the United East Conference (UEC).
+The college's 15 varsity sports teams are the Penn College Wildcats, which compete in the United East Conference of NCAA Division III.